Harika-SVL/Jenkins/notes.md

 #### Environment variable
         * Every process in the system have their own ID and CPU, here Environmental variable stays common for all the processes in a system
         * System environmental variable(available to all the users present in a system) 'sudo vi /etc/environment'
-        * User environmental variable (available oly to the spacific user) 'home/bashrc'
+        * User environmental variable (available only to the specific user) 'home/bashrc'

 #### Note:
   * Adding sudo permission to Linux user